 We receive donations of thousands of books each month, but before books go out to our bookworms they must be counted, cleaned, stamped, and sorted.

-You can also host a volunteer event at your location, perfect for companies, schools, places of worship or other groups looking to give back to the community.
-Or you can assist with our classroom activities or other off-site locations, like handing out wrapped books and bookmarks at Crisis Assistance Ministry.
+- You can also host a volunteer event at your location, perfect for companies, schools, places of worship or other groups looking to give back to the community.
+Or you can assist with our in-school programming, Bookworm Bootcamp & Books on Break.